ex0-tekk/Diabolist-VR/README.md

 - **A sprawling multi-dungeon system called Skyrim Underground, along with 65 additional Forgotten Dungeons.**

-- **A new worldspace to explore called Dark Glade, this is a new mod installed that fits with DVR Reimagined nicely but is inspired by Dark Souls.**
+- **A new worldspace to explore called Dark Glade, this is a new mod installed that fits with DVR nicely but is inspired by Dark Souls.**

 ---